technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image89.png)

-6. Open a Notepad and make a note of URI value as  **AZURE_SEARCH_ENDPOINT** ,we use it to communicate to the service.
+6. Open a Notepad and make a note of URL value as  **AZURE_SEARCH_ENDPOINT** ,we use it to communicate to the service.

     ![](./media/image90.png)

-7. Navigate to the **Keys** section and grab the API Key and save it as AZURE_SEARCH_KEY in your notepad.
+7. Navigate to the **Keys** section and grab the API Key and save it as **AZURE_SEARCH_KEY** in your notepad.
 You will need this to communicate     with the service.

     ![](./media/image91.png)